salahbesbes/holbertonschool-unity/XCom2/LogicGame.md

 Second Step

 ----------------  player Movement range -------------------

+toDo: the queue hold the List<Node> path and Vect3[] turnPoint, each time we execute the  we update the grid with the path and turnPoints the constructor of the Action do all the calculation and save the start and destination point too.

 1) if the player have 8 as rangeMovment it can move for exemple until 8 tiles to the left not more ( it wont move )
 2) if he moves for 4 tile or less he can remove again 4 tiles.
 3) each move cost 1 action point